-She sifted the power to express in the palm of her
+She sifted the power to express, in the palms of her

-dainty hand.
-Smudged deep in carmine ink; etched
+dainty hands.
+Smudged deep in carmine ink etched

 deep and a skill sublime.
-She therefore bade presence
+She therefore bid presence

 Blessed are the ones with robust hands;